cloro

 We picked 50 representative queries spanning four query classes:

-• Commercial-investigation (head terms): “best CRM for B2B sales”, “project management software comparison”
+• Commercial-investigation head terms — “best CRM for B2B sales”.

-• Informational + AI-Overview-eligible: “how does an LLM work”, “what is generative engine optimization”
+• Informational + AI-Overview-eligible — “what is generative engine optimization”.

-• Long-tail + low-volume: “best macbook pro alternative for ML developers 2026”
+• Long-tail + low-volume — “best macbook pro alternative for ML developers”.

-For each query, we ran the same request shape through each API and scored on six axes:
+For each query, we ran the same request shape through each API.
+We scored on six axes:

-1. AI Overview parsing fidelity — does the response include the generative text, parsed cited sources with URLs, inline videos, and any injected ads as structured fields, or text-only?
+1. AI Overview parsing fidelity — cited sources with URLs, inline videos, and ads as structured fields, or text-only.

-3. SERP envelope completeness — does the response include sponsored ads (top + bottom blocks with sitelinks), People Also Ask with expansions, related searches, knowledge panel, shopping carousels?
+3. SERP envelope completeness — sponsored ads, People Also Ask, related searches, knowledge panel, shopping.

-6. Latency — sync response time at p50 and p95, plus async webhook delivery latency where supported
+6. Latency — sync response at p50 and p95, plus async webhook delivery.

-Where pricing has shifted since we tested, we’ve noted it.
-The SERP-API market is in flux post-n=100; vendor pricing pages should be the final reference.
+The market is in flux post-n=100, so vendor pricing pages should be the final reference.

 What we focused on (and what’s out of scope)

-The 8 tools above passed three filters: (1) they return parsed JSON for Google SERP and at least one other surface, (2) they were available to small and mid-market teams without enterprise-only contracts, and (3) they shipped a real product as of May 2026 with active development.
+The 8 tools above passed three filters.
+They return parsed JSON for Google SERP and at least one other surface.
+They are available to small and mid-market teams without enterprise-only contracts.
+And they shipped a real, actively-developed product in 2026.

 A few categories of tool are deliberately out of scope:

 • The official Google Custom Search JSON API — covered in the FAQ.
-Closed to new customers, sunset by Jan 2027, capped at 10 results × 10,000/day even with billing, no ads/AIO/PAA.
+It is closed to new customers and sunset by Jan 2027.

-• Pure proxy networks without parsed-JSON SERP APIs — Bright Data and Oxylabs do ship SERP APIs but their primary product is residential proxy infrastructure; we cover them in Best Google Scraper 2026 under the proxy-first tier.
+• Pure proxy networks — Bright Data and Oxylabs ship SERP APIs, but their primary product is residential proxy infrastructure.
+We cover them in Best Google Scraper 2026, and in our Bright Data alternatives and Oxylabs alternatives breakdowns.

-• Actor marketplaces — Apify’s marketplace covers Google through community-built actors, but the marketplace model is structurally different from a parsed-JSON SERP API contract.
+• Actor marketplaces — Apify covers Google through community-built actors, which differ structurally from a parsed-JSON SERP API contract.

-• Anti-bot-focused general scrapers — ZenRows and similar handle Google through their general scraping pipeline rather than as a SERP-specific product.
+• Anti-bot general scrapers — ZenRows and similar handle Google through a general scraping pipeline, not a SERP-specific product.

-• AI search APIs that wrap LLM responses without returning the underlying SERP — Tavily, Exa, and similar return synthesized answers rather than the parsed search results page.
-Different product category entirely.
+• AI search APIs that wrap LLM responses — Tavily, Exa, and similar return synthesized answers rather than the parsed results page.

-The four forces shaping SERP APIs in 2026
+The four forces shaping the best SERP APIs in 2026

 1. The Custom Search JSON API is sunsetting

-Per Google’s developer documentation, the Custom Search JSON API closed to new customers in 2025 and existing customers have until January 1, 2027 to migrate.
-The API was never a real SERP product (10 results max per request, no ads, no AIO, 10k queries/day cap), but it was free or cheap enough that thousands of teams built on it.
-Every one of them needs a migration plan within the next 13 months.
+The Custom Search JSON API closed to new customers in 2025, and existing customers have until January 1, 2027 to migrate.
+The API was never a real SERP product (10 results max, no ads, no AIO, 10k queries/day).
+But it was cheap enough that thousands of teams built on it.
+Every one of them needs a migration plan within the next 13 months — the single biggest forcing function for SERP API adoption in 2026.

 2. AI Overview parsing is now table stakes